 - Smoke and carbon monoxide alarms

-- Safety Self-Certification Form
+- Safety Self-Certification Form is available here

 - Formal acknowledgment of standards

 Maximum occupancy is defined as two people per bedroom, plus two additional people, excluding children under 16 years of age.
 A “bedroom” means a room containing a minimum of 70 square feet that meets all requirements of the California Residential Code and contains a window or opening for emergency egress structures.

 Renewal of the 12-month permit must occur prior to the expiration date unless revoked or suspended earlier.
 The permit and renewal fees are non-refundable.
 To be eligible for renewal the unit must have a bear bin installed by March 31, 2021.

 Short-term rentals within existing resorts and residential associations may be exempt from permit requirements at the discretion of the Community Development Resource Agency Director.
 To determine if the resort or association is exempt from permit requirements, please call 530-581-6234 or email firstname.lastname@example.org to schedule an appointment with County staff.
 Interested parties (i.e. resort or HOA representative) should bring a written exemption request and the supplemental information described in the list of required information for staff to review, discuss and render a decision if satisfactory information is provided to support the requested exemption.

 HOA’s may collectively represent the parcels within the association if so desired.
 In these instances, a representative of the association is to remit a schedule of parcels/addresses represented along with the items identified above for exemption consideration.

 A participating property management company must be a licensed firm to request inspections, pay the permit/renewal fees and the Transient Occupancy Tax.

 Property owners are responsible for reviewing the entire short-term rental ordinance, but the following standards provide an abbreviated version: